 French Press Option

-- Add course ground coffee to the bottom of the French Press
+- Add coarse ground coffee to the bottom of the French Press.

-- Press and strain into covered jar or vessel and store your cold brew in your refrigerator for up to 2 weeks
+- Press and strain into a jar or vessel and store your cold brew in your refrigerator for up to 2 weeks.

 Traditional Glass Jar Option

-- Place your coffee grounds to the container you're using to make the cold brew.
+- Place your coffee grounds in the container you're using to make the cold brew.

 - Pour the water over top and stir gently with a long-handled spoon to make sure the grounds are thoroughly saturated with water.

-- Transfer the cold brew to a small bottle or jar and store in the fridge for up to a week
+- Transfer the cold brew to a small bottle or jar and store in the refrigerator for up to a week.

 Did you make this recipe?